babelouest/rhonabwy/API.md

 {"alg":"HS256","kid":"1"}
 ```

-The key used to sign the data is the following:
+The key used to sign the data is:

 ```JSON
 {